 - Trench Safety Report prepared by a Texas Licensed Professional Engineer if required

 The Engineering Department also inspects underground private fire lines in cooperation with the Fire Department.
 Fire Protection System work may require a separate permit from the Fire Marshal's office.
-Engineering staff also inspects private water and sewer systems for projects such as apartment complexes or office parks in cooperation with Development Services.
+Engineering staff also inspects private water and sewer systems for projects such as apartment complexes or office parks in cooperation with the Building Safety Department.

 Engineering Construction Inspections